tmvfb/used-cars-dataset/README.md

 # used-cars-dataset

 This notebook uses prettified Kaggle [used cars dataset](https://www.kaggle.com/datasets/thedevastator/uncovering-factors-that-affect-used-car-prices).
-Dataset contains data on car ads from eBay-Kleinanzeigen.
+Dataset contains car ads from eBay-Kleinanzeigen.

 The task is to predict car price with minimum error and minimum model working time.
 Task metric is RMSE.